kammitama5/kammitama5.github.io/_posts/2023-09-19-Tuesday-September-19th.md

 great timing!

 ## Afterwards
-- I rejoined some of my Quantum friends from the conference I actually came here to attend to have dinner.
+- I rejoined some of my Quantum friends from the conference to attend to have dinner.
 - We went to a Taiwanese restaurant.
 The food was good, and affordable!
 We have planned more activities in the evening tomorrow, too!
 I'm pretty excited.
 - As I was walking back to my hotel, I kept thinking that these are so my people, and I'm having such a great time!